 In general, share deals do not impact employment relations at the target level (or at the subsidiary level), as the identity of the employer remains the same.
 Romanian legislation does, however, set out general employee-related information and consultation requirements in the context of M&A transactions, but they only apply if a proposed share deal significantly impacts working conditions.
 Even if the law provides that a consultation should be carried out regarding decisions that could significantly affect employees, there is no express obligation to accept employees' proposals or to sign any related agreements.
 However, failure to comply with the information and consultation requirements may be sanctioned with fines.

 In addition, in the case of a voluntary takeover of a public company, the target's board must inform its employees of the terms of the takeover and the board's position on the attempted takeover.
 The target's employees may issue a written opinion on the matter to be provided to the bidder, the shareholders and the market.

-Following the covid-19 pandemic, the government has taken measures to support the affected companies and their employees including by compensating an unemployment indemnity of 75 per cent of the employees' base salary corresponding to their position (but no more than 75 per cent of the average gross salary) if the employers' activity was interrupted or reduced during the state of emergency.
+In response to the covid-19 pandemic, the government has taken measures to support the affected companies and their employees including by compensating an unemployment indemnity of 75 per cent of the employees' base salary corresponding to their position (but no more than 75 per cent of the average gross salary) if the employers' activity was interrupted or reduced during the state of emergency or alert.
+This facility has been successively extended since the beginning of the pandemic and until 30 June 2021.
+Given the increase in the number of covid-19 cases and the imposition of new restrictions on the Romanian territory that will affect certain areas of activity, the government enacted the Government Emergency Ordinance No. 111/2021, which entered into force on 4 October 2021, by which it reinstates, until 31 December 2021, the settlement of unemployment indemnity from the state budget.
 Even though these measures are temporary, if an acquisition in Romania is considered, these measures would need to be considered and compliance with the temporary legislation checked.